New Care Model - Secure mental health

 The focus of this new approach is to reduce reliance on inpatient services and specialist placements which are often many miles away from the person’s home and family, and provide care closer to home.
 Better pathways of care where different services work more closely together will be developed as well as improved community infrastructures through partnership working including third and voluntary sectors and non-NHS services.

 There are a lot of forensic mental health services provided by both the NHS and independent sector within the East Midlands region including a relatively high number of secure inpatient beds compared with other areas.
 Nottinghamshire Healthcare provides the greatest volume of forensic services including High Secure at Rampton Hospital.
-The Trust is therefore taking the lead with establishing the NCM programme in conjunction with the eight other providers: Derbyshire Healthcare, Leicestershire Partnership, Lincoln Partnership, Northamptonshire Healthcare, Cygnet Healthcare, Elysium Healthcare, Priory Group and St Andrew’s Healthcare.
+The Trust is therefore taking the lead with establishing the NCM programme in conjunction with the eight other providers: Derbyshire Healthcare, Leicestershire Partnership, Lincolnshire Partnership, Northamptonshire Healthcare, Cygnet Healthcare, Elysium Healthcare, Priory Group and St Andrew’s Healthcare.

 The East Midlands NCM programme is in its early stages, but has just been given ‘emerging site’ status by NHS England.
 This means that due diligence work around becoming a formal NCM site has begun.
 A formal contract will then be agreed about the transfer of budgetary and commissioning responsibilities from NHS England specialised commissioners to the provider collaborative.